How Effective Is TMS Therapy? Transcranial Magnetic Stimulation and Treatment Insights

 Who is TMS for?

-TMS is thought to be an efficacious treatment for people experiencing various types of mental illness.
-If you’re seeking care for depression or another mental health condition, a qualified healthcare professional can determine the best course of treatment.
+TMS therapy is thought to be an efficacious treatment for people experiencing various types of mental illness.
+If you’re seeking care for depression or another mental health condition, a qualified healthcare professional or therapist can determine the best course of therapy or therapeutic treatment.

 Depression, obsessive-compulsive disorder, smoking cessation, and more

-Clinical trials suggest that repetitive TMS can effectively reduce symptoms in those experiencing treatment-resistant depression.
+Clinical trials suggest that repetitive TMS therapy can effectively reduce symptoms in those experiencing treatment-resistant depression.
 Additionally, there is evidence that this form of deep brain stimulation can lead to improvements in obsessive-compulsive disorder.
-Researchers have also found that transcranial magnetic stimulation can help individuals quit smoking
+Researchers have also found that TMS therapy can help individuals quit smoking

 Who is TMS not for?

-One of the reasons TMS is gaining popularity may be its nature as a non-invasive treatment.
-Though this might be great for some patients, others can be considered poor candidates for TMS.
+One of the reasons TMS therapy is gaining popularity may be its nature as a non-invasive, therapeutic treatment.
+Though this might be great for some patients, others can be considered poor candidates for TMS therapy.
 These can include individuals with pacemakers, stents, aneurysm coils, metallic implants in the upper body, monitoring tools inserted in the head or neck, bullets or shrapnel in the upper body, or tattoos using metallic ink.

 Tourette syndrome, schizophrenia, and more